vstinner/unicode_book/encodings.rst

  * 3rd (8%): Chinese encodings (:ref:`GB2312 <gbk>`, ...)
  * and then come Korean (EUC-KR), Cyrillic (cp1251, KOI8-R, ...), East Europe
    (cp1250, ISO-8859-2), Arabic (cp1256, ISO-8859-6), etc.
- * (UTF-8 was not used in 2001)
+ * (UTF-8 was not used on the web in 2001)

+.. todo:: 4th: 13%?

-In december 2007, for the first time: :ref:`UTF-8` is the most used encoding (near 25%).
+In december 2007, for the first time: :ref:`UTF-8` becomes the most used encoding (near 25%).
 In january 2010, UTF-8 was close to 50%, and ASCII and Western Europe encodings near 20%.
 The usage of the other encodings don't change.

+.. todo:: add an explicit list of top3 in 2010

 Historical charsets and encodings